-The transfer station will be constructed, maintained, and operated to manage run-on and runoff during the peak discharge of a 25-year storm event and prevent the off-site discharge of waste material, including, but not limited to, in-process and/or processed materials.
-Surface water drainage in and around the facility will be controlled to minimize surface water running onto, into, and off the processing area.
-Details for the drainage system and associated design demonstrations are included in within this report as Appendix A, Surface Water Drainage Report.
+The facility has been designed to maintain and manage run-on and runoff during the peak discharge of a 25-year rainfall event and will prevent the off-site discharge of waste and feedstock material, including, but not limited to, in-process and/or processed materials.
+Additionally, surface water drainage in and around the facility will be controlled to minimize surface water running onto, into, and off the treatment area.